The Lab is organised around five main sets of activities.

 A list of all publications generated through our research is available here.

-The Beyond Inhabitation Lab Seminar Series is a set of high profile interventions that will take place both online and in-person, in Turin.
-The seminar series comprise six events per year, three during spring and three during autumn.
-In the spring, we host members of our steering committee (see who they are here) and in the autumn we invite scholars and activists whose work we would like to engage more deeply with and learn from.
-The seminars are open to all interested attendants and will be recorded and made publicly available in our Archive.
+The Beyond Inhabitation Lab Seminar Series is a set of high-profile interventions that will take place both online and in-person, in Turin.
+The seminar series comprises around seven events per year, three during spring and three during autumn.
+The seminars are open to all interested attendees and will be recorded and made publicly available in our Archive.

 The lab will also have consistent participation in conferences and events in the fields of geography, sociology, anthropology and urban studies.
-We will have continued calls for papers, and all those interested in engaging with the lab and its projects are encouraged to submit abstracts.
+We will continue to call for papers, and all those interested in engaging with the lab and its projects are encouraged to submit abstracts.

-Find out more about our Seminar Seriesin our events page.
+Find out more about our Seminar Series on our events page, and check out our YouTube channel for recordings.

 Extended Working Groups are an experimental practice of thinking, writing and working together aimed at expanding both our repertoire of academic practices and forms of meaningful engagement with scholars from different geographies and disciplinary fields.
 Building upon our experiences of online engagement and collective discussion and writing, the idea is to use online platforms to bring together scholars of otherwise divergent disciplinary backgrounds around a single notion or topic of interest, regardless of career stage.
 Online meetings are used to workshop novel notions and concepts based on each scholars’ trajectory and disciplinary background in playful ways, simply asking what does that specific notion entail in their own work and what do they deem important to consider when thinking about it?
 The goal is to facilitate new interpretations and insights of established concepts and terms from radically different perspectives